Line closure on the Larne Line

 Question to the Minister of Health

-Question to the Minister of Agriculture, Environment and Rural Affairs
+Question to the Minister for Agriculture, Environment and Rural Affairs